-2.2.3 Except for provision 2.2.2 the following maximum trading hours and one-way door restrictions apply to all on-licensed premises that are taverns/bars/pubs/clubs in Christchurch Central Area A:
+2.2.3 Except for provisions 2.2.2 and 2.2.4, the following maximum trading hours and one-way door restrictions apply to all on-licensed premises that are taverns/bars/pubs/clubs in Christchurch Central Area A:

-Christchurch Central Area A covers the areas shown in red on Map 1 which includes both the Category 1 and Category 2 Entertainment Precincts (excluding Victoria St) in the Christchurch Central Recovery Plan and the other areas shown.
+Christchurch Central Area A covers the areas shown in red on Map 1. which includes both the Category 1 and Category 2 Entertainment Precincts (excluding Victoria St) in the Christchurch Central Recovery Plan and the other areas shown.